a-leks-icon/AIRAL/README.md

 ## Maintainers and Authors

-This repository is created and maintained by [Aleksandr Schamberger](https://github.com/a-leks-icon/).
+This repository was created and is maintained by [Aleksandr Schamberger](https://github.com/a-leks-icon/).

 Scripts were written by [Michelle Elizabeth Throssell Balagué](https://github.com/michellethr) and Aleksandr Schamberger.